Explore Jobs

 Methodology

-Zippia uses publicly published information from government sources such as the Bureau of Labor Statistics (BLS), Foreign Labor Certification Data Center (FLC), and the Office of Personnel Management (OPM) to create its salary estimates.
+Zippia compiles publicly available information from sources such as the Bureau of Labor Statistics (BLS), Foreign Labor Certification Data Center (FLC), and the Office of Personnel Management (OPM) to formulate its salary estimates.

-Once they’ve gathered the data, the team calculates a weighted average for each job title they’re estimating a salary for.
-For more details on our salary estimates, you can read the detailed methodology.
+The team calculates a weighted average for each job title based on the data collected.
+For further details on our salary estimates, visit our methodology page.

-Highest-Paying Types Of Home Health Aid Jobs FAQs
+FAQs: Highest-Paying Types Of Home Health Aid Jobs

 1. What is the highest-paid home health aid job?